fazzkusiak/TicTacToe/README.md

 TODO:

-	- fields should be unchangable
+	~~- fields should be unchangable~~
-	- shorten code, assign function to every button in one place
+	~~- shorten code, assign function to every button in one place~~
 	- ...

+v.1.2

+	- fields are not unchangable
+	- every button is assigned to one function

+TODO:

+	- sometimes game doesn't ends when should
+	- information when game is over and noone won